 I hate to burst your bubble, but summer in Iceland is not exactly “summer-y” weather.
 While summer is a beautiful time to visit Iceland, (well, I think ALL seasons are great to visit!) chances are it’s not going to feel like the summer you are used to.

 There’s a lot of reasons to come during summer – the days are long and the midnight sun is beautiful.
 Everything is green and the sheep are roaming the countryside.
-There’s lots to do, including whale and rafting tours as well as fun festivals.
+There’s a lot to do, including whale and rafting tours as well as fun festivals.

 Summer in Iceland is typically during June and July and maaaybe into mid-August.
 Temperatures will be around 12°C/55°F on average, and up to 15-18°C/60-65°F a few days out of the year.